hobbes7878/data-driven-journalism/README.md

 - 30% - Midterm project
 - 30% - Final project

-##### Class participation
+#### Class participation

 Class participation will be graded after every class on a 3-point scale:

-**3 points:** You came to class obviously prepared, participated in discussion with original insights that forwarded class conversation.
+**3 points:** You came to class obviously prepared and participated in that day's discussion with original insights that forwarded the conversation.

-**2 points:** You came and participated in the discussion, but mostly just reacted to what other people said, rather than give your own original take.
+**2 points:** You came and participated in the discussion, but mostly just reacted to what other people said rather than give your own original take.
 It was not entirely clear to me you read all required reading or completed all of the assignments for that day's class.

 **1 point:** You were not an active participant in class conversation.
 It was clear to me you did not complete required readings or assignments before class.

+In rare cases, a class participation grade will include a reading quiz.
+These will not be pop quizzes.

-If you're worried about your participation grade, come see me **sooner rather than later** to discuss how you're doing and how you can improve your grade.
+If you're worried about your participation grade, ask me **sooner rather than later** how you're doing and how you can improve your grade.

+#### Midterm project

+The midterm project will require you to identify a public dataset and acquire it from a public agency using open records laws.

+#### Final project

+The final project will challenge you to complete an act of journalism by analyzing a public dataset and reporting a significant finding through clear copy and data visualization.

+---

 ### House rules